 How to Get a USDA Construction Loan

-Most importantly, before you get too far in the process, you'll need to locate a USDA-approved contractor along with a lender that will finance a USDA construction loan.
+Most importantly, before you get too far in the process, you'll need to locate a USDA-approved contractor and a lender to finance a USDA construction loan.

 Once you've found both of those, you'll follow a similar process to what you would if you were applying for a standard USDA loan: